stephanbracke/intermagnet-technical-manual/appendices/includes/dataformats/imagcdfformat.rst

 .. _app_cdf_tools:

-Tools To Look At CDF Data
+Tools to Look at CDF Data
 `````````````````````````

 Once you have some CDF data you will want to look at it.
 The CDF toolset (that is installed for you